 Additional Tests for Borderline Personality Disorder

-As we test for borderline personality disorder, we may find that other diagnoses or symptoms may be present, so we may add tests, questionnaires, or additional interview questions designed to provide you with a thorough assessment of your mental health functioning.
+As we administer tests for borderline personality disorder, we may find that other diagnoses or symptoms may be present, so we may add empirical measures, questionnaires, or additional interview questions designed to provide you with a thorough assessment of your mental health functioning.
 Many diagnoses may coexist with BPD, and knowing this can be helpful as you pursue treatment and life changes.

 Interpreting BPD Testing

 After we have done all the Borderline Personality Disorder testing steps above, we need to assess whether you meet the diagnostic criteria for BPD, as outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5 list).
 Intense mood swings, unstable relationships, impulsivity, self-destructive behaviors, and an unstable sense of self characterize Borderline Personality Disorder.
 Some people only have some of those symptoms.
-We look at all the data in your testing to arrive not only at whether you have the diagnosis but also at your unique set of symptoms.
+We look at all the data in your testing to determine whether you have the diagnosis and your unique set of symptoms.

 Our interpretation will consider other mental health conditions that may have similar symptoms to Borderline Personality Disorder Testing, such as bipolar disorder, depressive disorder, or other personality disorders, and differentiate BPD from them.
 It’s important to note that BPD can be challenging to diagnose accurately, and the assessment process may take time.
 If you are experiencing symptoms of BPD, you may also have co-occurring mental health conditions that must be addressed.